 In case you have dental insurance, the chances are that it only covers the treatment expenses for a dental bridge and not an implant.

-However, if you don’t have insurance and both the options are out of your budget, you can visit a dental implants Taylor dentist and discuss partial dentures or other practical options for the tooth replacement.
+However, if you don’t have insurance and both the options are out of your budget, you can visit a dental implants Taylor dentist and discuss partial dentures or other practical options for tooth replacement.

 Number of missing teeth

 Applying a dental implant can be a time-consuming process, taking up to several months at times.
-On the contrary, you can install a dental bridge in over two trips.
+On the contrary, you can install a dental bridge over two trips.

 When opting for a dental implant, your dentist will drill into your jawbone and fix the implant’s root to your bone.

 Overall, the process might take anywhere around 2 to 6 months as the bone will take some time to heal before you add a crown.